Cancer (band)

 Cancer are a British extreme metal band formed in Ironbridge, Shropshire, in 1988.
-Over the course of their career, they have released six full-length albums, including one for the major label East West, and broke up twice (in 1996 and 2006).
-The band reformed once again in 2013.
+Over the course of their career, they have released six full-length albums, including one for major label East West, and broke up twice (in 1996 and 2006).
+The band reformed in 2013.
+The band's early material is considered to be "brutal, simplistic death metal" by AllMusic, particularly on their debut To the Gory End.
+Their second album Death Shall Rise is considered to be a technical improvement over its predecessor.

 History

 Early career and To the Gory End (1988–1990)

-Cancer was formed one night in 1988 in the Tontine public house in Ironbridge, Shropshire, by drummer Carl Stokes, guitarist John Walker and bassist Ian Buchanan.
-The band quickly put together their first two-track demo, No Fuckin' Cover, at the Pits studio in Birmingham, owned by ex-Starfighters vocalist Steve Burton.
+Drummer Carl Stokes, guitarist John Walker and bassist Ian Buchanan formed Cancer in 1988 in the Tontine public house in Ironbridge, Shropshire.
+The band put together their first two-track demo, No Fuckin' Cover, at the Pits studio in Birmingham, owned by ex-Starfighters vocalist Steve Burton.
 The demo was produced by Stevie Young (nephew of AC/DC's Angus Young and Malcolm Young) and engineered by "Big" Mick Hughes (live sound engineer for Metallica).
-The band also began playing live, starting with their first gig in Birmingham opening for Bomb Disneyland, and including shows with the likes of Bolt Thrower, Cerebral Fix and GBH.
+The band began playing live, starting with their first show in Birmingham opening for Bomb Disneyland, and including shows with Bolt Thrower, Cerebral Fix and GBH.

-A second demo session was recorded in 1989, and was followed shortly by the bootleg live album Bloodbath in the Acid, recorded at Wrexham Memorial Hall and pressed on the Headache label.
-However, No Fuckin' Cover had secured Cancer a deal with Vinyl Solution and in Winter 1989 the band recorded their debut album, To the Gory End, over four days at Loco Studios in Usk.
-The record was then mixed by Scott Burns (record producer) at Morrisound Studios, with backing vocals from John Tardy (of Obituary) added to the track "Die, Die", and released in April 1990.
+A second demo session was recorded in 1989, followed by the bootleg live album Bloodbath in the Acid, recorded at Wrexham Memorial Hall and pressed on the Headache label.
+No Fuckin' Cover had earned Cancer a deal with Vinyl Solution, and in Winter 1989 the band recorded their debut album, To the Gory End, over four days at Loco Studios in Usk.
+The record was mixed by record producer Scott Burns at Morrisound Studios, with backing vocals from John Tardy of Obituary added to the track "Die, Die", and released in April 1990.
 The band followed it up with tours with Obituary and Deicide.